Nurou/java-programming/data/part-6/3-introduction-to-testing.md

 The output tells us that three tests were executed.
 One of them failed.
 The test output also informs us of the line in which the error occured (25), and of the expected (-2) and actual (2) values.
 Whenever the execution of tests ends in an error, NetBeans also displays the error state visually.

-With the previous tests two passed, but one of them resulted in an error.
+Two of our previous tests passed, but one resulted in an error.
 Let's fix the mistake left in the Calculator class.

 <!-- ```java
 // ...